Trucking Facts

 2.5 TRIPS per hour when conditions allow.

 Traffic volumes will increase traffic by 5-20% in remote locations and less than 1% in the Fairbanks area.
-The trucks will drive to conditions, including slowing or stopping operations as required.
+The trucks drive to conditions, including slowing or stopping operations as required.

 Highway Improvements